TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/Xbox One.md

 - Length: 1 byte

-This request is sent to change which auto-calibration sensors are enabled on the guitar.
+This message is sent to change which auto-calibration sensors are enabled on the guitar.

 - Byte 0: Sensor mode
   - 0: Disabled